getquip/airflow/README.md

 - **Development**: Used for testing and development purposes.
 - **Production**: Used for production workflows and running DAGs in the live environment.

-GitHub Actions workflows determine where to push code based on the GitHub branches:
+GitHub Actions workflows only deploy DAGs to the production environment.
-- By default, all branches should be merged into the `airflow-development` branch.
-- Only admins have the permission to merge the `airflow-development` branch into `airflow-production`.

 ## Airflow DAGs
 Within the Airflow environment, all DAGs are executed from the `dags/` directory.
 This directory is pushed directly to the Composer GCS bucket, and the DAGs in it are scheduled and run according to the configuration in the Composer environment.